 What is the best concertina for a beginner?

 Out of all the concertinas we reviewed, we found Hohner Accordion’s Anglo-style D40 concertina as the best for beginners as it has 20 buttons in a 2.5 octave range, giving beginners great variety without complicating the learning process.
+Before purchasing a concertina, we recommend you find out as much information as possible so you can discover the right beginner concertina that matches your requirements.

 What is the difference between the English and Anglo concertina?